kuflex/ofxKu/README.md

 ## Timing
 * ofxKuSlowBit - bit, controllable changing it state

+## Values
+* ofxKuValueCheckChange - checks if value was changed

 ## Utilities for files
 * ofxKuBufferRecorder class for recording/replaying data buffers, such as kinect data
 * ofxKuFileTime::isNewerThan(string fileName1, string fileName2) function which compares file creation times